 I’m continuing to participate in a weekly written analysis of President Obama’s performance called the Obama Change Index.

-For the period ended Oct.
-11, click on the link to see what I wrote.
-Or read the text below:
+For the period ended September 30, you can click on the link above to see what I wrote.
+Or you can just read the text below:

 Dear Senator Snowe,

 Thanks for not much.
 If you, through your vote in Congress, derail meaningful healthcare reform, history will remember you most unkindly.
 True, my own party has issues of its own keeping everyone in line.
 But you’re reveling in power accrued to you via the media, not through demonstrable philosophy.
 Meantime, the American people continue to suffer.
 You think there isn’t a fight coming your way from me-that I haven’t the stomach to strike back.
 You just keep thinking that.